ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

   If your certificate has expired, you can regenerate a new one.
   After this operation you need to download the certificate again using **Download Certificate** button.

+  {DANGER: }
+  The previous certificate is not going to be removed by this operation.
+Old certificates can be removed using RavenDB Studio Certificates view.
+  {DANGER/}

 * **Open Studio**
   Click this button to open the RavenDB Studio of node A.